Fraimic/fraimic_bin_converter/readme.md

 This converter builds on prior open-source work:

 - **[PhotoPainter E-Ink Spectra 6 image converter](https://github.com/Toon-nooT/PhotoPainter-E-Ink-Spectra-6-image-converter)**
-  by Toon-nooT — the resize/crop pipeline, the tuned RGB + luma color-distance metric, and the Atkinson dithering that this tool reuses.
+  by Toon-nooT — for their tuned RGB + luma color-distance metric and the Atkinson dithering that this tool reuses.

 ## Issues & contributing